ash0x0/ipcron/README.md

 - Go was chosen because an "in-process cron scheduler" just sounds like something Go would be good at because concurrency.
 Also, I just wanted to learn some more Go.

 - Cron scheduling syntax is made available through `supercronic/cronexpr` package.
 I don't see it as a core function of scheduling, which is why I didn't implement it myself.
-Though cron syntax is useful for computer generated schedules and copy-paste, it's quite anti-intuitive.
-Creating a parser for it is also relatively straight-forward and trivial so I personally didn't care to implement it myself.
+Though cron syntax is useful for computer-generated schedules and copy-paste, it's quite anti-intuitive.
+Creating a parser for it is also relatively straightforward and trivial so I didn't care to implement it myself.

 - **Jobs don't persist past process** - Obviously, given this is "in-process", it ends with the process.
 Although making it persist past the process would be relatively easy, it just breaks away from the concept so no attempt was ever made to create that.

-- **Every job has a goroutine** - When the scheduler is started, each scheduled jobs gets its own goroutine where it lives for the remainder of the process.
+- **Every job has a goroutine** - When the scheduler is started, each scheduled job gets its goroutine where it lives for the remainder of the process.
 The job goroutines sleep when a job is waiting for the time to be run.
 The job goroutine should ideally execute and end when the job is due, not stick around sleeping.
 The reason for this choice is to make usage more predictable and the implementation simpler.
 It places control with the job goroutines and makes it so the scheduler goroutine doesn't have to act as a giant orchestrator, which would complicate its implementation.

 - **Job Hash ID** - Jobs have an MD5 hash ID.
-I wanted jobs to have a unique identified because I was looking to implement a per-job `Stop()` with the ID, which ended up not making it in :(.
+I wanted jobs to have a unique identifier because I was looking to implement a per-job `Stop()` with the ID, which ended up not making it in :(.
 Why not an integer?
 Because hashes are guaranteed to be unique while integer IDs are really up to the implementation, and I didn't wanna have to worry about making them unique.

 # Limitations

-- **Limited function signatrue** - This accepts functions with no input and output. `func(number int) string` will give you an error.
+- **Limited function signature** - This accepts functions with no input and output. `func(number int) string` will give you an error.
 Though an implementation with Go channels can make this possible, this is not the one opted for here.
 Therefore you can only execute basic functions with this implementation.

 # TO-DO

 1. Use `time.AfterTime` to make jobs wait to execute instead of `time.Sleep` implementation.
 It's much simpler and better and will allow stopping the job with Timer as well.
 2. Stopping individual jobs, while running as well.
-3. Removing jobs from queue.
+3. Removing jobs from the queue.

 ....
 A bunch more stuff I can't think of at the moment but would show up if have the time to continue on this